+2. The (V-)PCF makes the policy decision including, applicable updated Access and Mobility control policy, and may determine applicable updated Policy Control Request Trigger(s).

-3. The (V-)PCF invokes the Npcf_AMPolicyControl_UpdateNotify service operation by sending the HTTP POST request with "{notificationUri}/update" as the callback URI to the AMF that has previously subscribed, as described in clause 4.2.4.2 of 3GPP TS 29.507 [7].
+3. If the (V-)PCF decided to update the Access and Mobility control policy and/or Policy Control Request Trigger(s) in step 2, the (V-)PCF invokes the Npcf_AMPolicyControl_UpdateNotify service operation by sending the HTTP POST request with "{notificationUri}/update" as the callback URI to the AMF that has previously subscribed, as described in clause 4.2.4.2 of 3GPP TS 29.507 [7].